rfjakob/gocryptfs/Documentation/MANPAGE.md

 Defaults are fine.

 #### -aessiv
 Use the AES-SIV encryption mode.
-This is slower than GCM but is secure with deterministic nonces as used in "-reverse" mode.
+This is slower than AES-GCM but is secure with deterministic nonces as used in "-reverse" mode.

+Run `gocryptfs -speed` to find out if and how much slower.

 #### -deterministic-names
 Disable file name randomisation and creation of `gocryptfs.diriv` files.